zanglang/jerrys_pool/web/content/donate.md

 ---
 title: "Tip Jar"
 ---
-I'd gladly accept any donations to help keep the server running.
+_Jerry's Pool_ doesn't charge any commissions, but I'd still gladly accept any donations to help keep the server running.

+(Don't worry, server costs are manageable.)

 ## CRO